Undergraduate Research Symposium

 Register:

-NOTE: ACE TALK applicants MUST register AND submit their application materials by TBA.
+NOTE: ACE Talk applicants MUST register and submit their application materials by Sunday, April 6th, 2025.

 The ACE Talk application is an option within the Symposium presenter registration form:

-The 3 ACE Talk awardees will be notified by TBD.
+- The 3 ACE Talk awardees will be notified by April 11th.

-ACE Talk rehearsal will be held on TBD in TBD.
+- The ACE Talk rehearsal will be held on April 17th, from 3:00 - 6:00 p.m. (location TBD).
 Awardees will schedule a 30-minute time slot during that time to rehearse.

 When presenters register, they may opt to have their presentation evaluated by a judge.
 The award amounts are listed below.